Oipipa/phynjo/README.md

 # PhysiSpell

 So, this is an Embedded Domain-Specific Language (EDSL) for physics simulations, something I made for my undergraduate thesis.
-Basically, it's built in Haskell and lets you define physics behaviors ("runes" for atomic effects and "spells" for composed actions) in a structured and modular way.
+It's built in Haskell and lets you define physics behaviors ("runes" for atomic effects and "spells" for composed actions) in a structured and modular way.

 ## What's here?